CS157A-Team-5/CS157A-Team-5/README.md

 ### Likes (Pet-to-Treat)
 To help match pets with new friends and to suggest parks to owners, the database will store which treats have been defined by their owner as something that a given pet likes.

-### Sells (Park-to-Treat)
-Parks can have vending machines or be near stores that sell treats.
-This can be added by owners who notice a treat being sold, and will be added to this relationship to be shown to other users.

 ## Relational Schemas
 * __bold__ = primary key